ardatan/graphql-mesh/website/docs/recipes/custom-server.md

 };
 ```

-Then add the following line to your configuration file;
+Then add the following line to your configuration file.

 ```yml
 serve: